 - Pharmacy – Yes.

 - ATMs / Cash Machines – Need cash?
-ATMs are available throughtout all terminals.
+ATMs are available throughout all terminals.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
+Note: there seems to be more ATM’s Landside, plan ahead.

 - Prayer Areas – Looking for a quiet place for prayer or meditation in a spiritual setting?